 - Confirmation: Pronounced married, you are now husband and wife.

-- Rings, hand-fasting or other token of love: Exchanging of your rings will take place.
-Or give a wedding charm bracelet or hold a hand-fasting ceremony.
+- Rings, hand-fasting or other token of love: Another thing a celebrant can help you with [included in the costs] are the exchanging of your rings, a wedding charm bracelet or hold a hand-fasting ceremony.
 Otherwise, blending of sands ritual or unity candle may be a possibility.
 Give a gift that represents your love for one another.

-- The kiss: After that, you kiss.
+- The kiss: After that, you kiss, handshake or hug.
 And this seals the ceremony of love plus confirms the joining of 2 families.

-- The signing of marriage certificate: Declaration of marriage.
+- The signing of marriage certificate: Third to last, a declaration of marriage certificate is issued.
 You and your witnesses sign a wedding certificate (symbolic) or non-certified marriage license (sentimental reminder).
 Live music or a soundtrack can accompany the signing.

-- The words of well-wishes: You stand and receive your symbolic marriage certificate/license.
-Read are wedding words of wisdom.
-And a parting speech from the celebrant makes the wedding complete.
+- The words of well-wishes: You stand and receive your symbolic marriage certificate/license and wedding words of wisdom are read.
+Thereafter, a parting speech from the celebrant makes the wedding complete.

 - Closing remarks and departure: Finally, you leave the venue and walk down aisle together as happy newlyweds.
-Love ones can follow as you walk along to your recessional song (played or sung live.)
+The celebrant informs your love ones to follow you both up the aisle.
+A recessional song can be played or sung live.

 Celebrancy is a movement to provide agents to officiate at ceremonies often reserved in law to clergy, registrars or officers of the courts. source: https://en.wikipedia.org/wiki/Celebrancy